acf-extended/ACF-Extended/README.md

 * Hide Empty Message: Hide the native Flexible Content 'Empty' message
 * Empty Message: Change the native Flexible Content 'Click the Add Row button below...' message
 * Layouts Thumbnails: Add thumbnails for each layout in the layout selection
+* Layouts Settings: Choose a field group to clone and to be used as a layout configuration modal in the administration
 * Layouts Render: Add `template.php`, `style.css` & `script.js` files settings for each layout.
 Those settings can be then accessed in the front-end [More informations in the FAQ](https://wordpress.org/plugins/acf-extended/#faq)
 * Layouts Dynamic Preview: Edit & Preview Layouts on-the-fly from your WordPress administration, just like in Gutenberg (Layouts Render must be turned ON)
 * Modal Edition: Edit layouts in a modal